 The Online Handbook allows providers access to all policy and billing information for Wisconsin Medicaid, BadgerCare Plus, SeniorCare, and WCDP in one centralized place.
-A secure ForwardHealth Portal account is not required to use the Online Handbook as it is available to all Portal visitors.
+A secure Portal account is not required to use the Online Handbook as it is available to all Portal visitors.

 Revisions to policy information are incorporated immediately after policy changes have been issued in ForwardHealth Updates.
-The Online Handbook also links to the ForwardHealth Publications page, an archive section that providers can use to research past policy and procedure information.
+The Online Handbook also includes an archive section so providers can research past changes.

 The Online Handbook, which is available through the public area of the Portal, is designed to sort information based on user-entered criteria, such as program and provider type.
-It is organized into sections and chapters.
+It is organized into section and chapters.
 Sections within each handbook may include the following:

 - Certification.

 - Claims.

 - Coordination of Benefits.

-- Managed Care.
+- · Managed Care.

 - Member Information.

 - Prior Authorization.

 - Reimbursement.

 - Resources.

-Each section consists of separate chapters (e.g, claims submission, procedure codes), which contain further detailed information.
+Each section consists of separate chapters (e.g., claims submission, procedure codes), which contain further detailed information.